 IV.
 ELIGIBILITY CRITERIA

-Moldovan resident companies (or those that have branches on the territory of the Republic of Moldova) specialised in providing IT services with a 5 years work experience and have previously implemented at least 3 projects of similar complexity, may take part in the competition.
+Companies specialised in providing IT services with a 5 years work experience and have previously implemented at least 3 projects of similar complexity, may take part in the competition.
 The interested legal persons shall send their technical and financial proposals.
 The technical and financial proposal shall contain:

 Company profile and experience in developing informational portals or similar projects.